gecko0307/dagon/doc/Compute Shaders.md

 You usually subclass `ComputeShader` to define your own GPU task (for example, `BlurShader`, `ParticlesUpdateShader`).

-### Dispatching
-Dispatching is how you invoke GPU threads to execute your compute shader code.
-You call `dispatch(x, y, z)` or a convenience method like `run(width, height, depth)`.
-The GPU then launches work groups in parallel to cover the specified problem space.
-Dispatching is explicit: nothing happens until you tell the GPU to start.
-Unlike render shaders, there are no draw calls — just raw parallel computation.

 ### Workgroup
 A workgroup is the fundamental unit of execution.
 Each workgroup contains a fixed number of shader invocations (threads).
 The size of a workgroup (e.g. `local_size_x = 16, local_size_y = 16`) is defined in the shader code itself.
 Inside a workgroup, invocations can share data through shared memory and synchronize using barriers.